pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+`loading: true` was added to `App.js` and it was added to that component so the user will stay logged in regardless of the route they're on.

 ---

 - [ ] Using the same principals as above, make it so that if the user is logged in, they cannot go to the `/login` or `/signup` routes.
 Instead, forward them to `/users`.